mascotai/registry/README.md

    - [ ] Tests are passing
    - [ ] Demo evidence is provided

-Visit the [Elizaos Plugin Development Guide]([https://github.com/elizaos-plugins/plugin-image](https://github.com/elizaOS/eliza/blob/main/docs/docs/packages/plugins.md) for detailed information on creating new plugins.
+Visit the [elizaOS Plugin Development Guide]([https://github.com/elizaos-plugins/plugin-image](https://github.com/elizaOS/eliza/blob/main/docs/docs/packages/plugins.md) for detailed information on creating new plugins.

 ### Plugin Branding and Images

-To maintain a consistent and professional appearance across the ElizaOS ecosystem, we recommend including the following assets in your plugin repository:
+To maintain a consistent and professional appearance across the elizaOS ecosystem, we recommend including the following assets in your plugin repository:

 1. **Required Images:**
    - `logo.png` (400x400px) - Your plugin's square logo